e04/ft8ts/README.md

 [![Tests](https://github.com/e04/ft8ts/actions/workflows/test.yml/badge.svg)](https://github.com/e04/ft8ts/actions/workflows/test.yml)

-FT8 and FT4 encoder and decoder in pure TypeScript.
+FT8/FT4 encoder and decoder in pure TypeScript.
 A port of the Fortran implementation from [WSJT-X](https://wsjt.sourceforge.io/wsjtx.html) v2.7.0.

 ## Overview

-FT8 and FT4 are digital amateur radio modes designed for weak-signal communication, developed by Joe Taylor (K1JT) and Steve Franke (K9AN).
+FT8/FT4 are digital amateur radio modes designed for weak-signal communication, developed by Joe Taylor (K1JT) and Steve Franke (K9AN).

-This library provides pure TypeScript implementations of both encoding and decoding for FT8 and FT4, suitable for use in Node.js or the browser.
+This library provides pure TypeScript implementations of both encoding and decoding for FT8/FT4, suitable for use in Node.js or the browser.

 ## Demo